lemoynelibrary/lemoyne/wordpress/README.md

 This complicated command does two things:

-1. Copies any file in the master repository folder, `Repos/tomkeays/lemoyne/wordpress/lemoynelibrary`, to the `Projects/Docker/wordpress/html/wp-content/themes/lemoynelibrary` Docker folder, that has changed since the last copy.
+1. Copies any file in the master repository folder, `Repos/tomkeays/lemoyne/wordpress/lemoynelibrary`, that has changed since the last copy to the `Projects/Docker/wordpress/html/wp-content/themes/lemoynelibrary` Docker folder.
 2. Deletes anything in Docker folder that is no longer in the master repo.

 This command works great but it's a lot to type, so I automated it as a Macintosh Automator app.

 ![Automator screenshot](./rsync-app-screenshot.png)

 Now, all I have to do is launch the `rsync.app` to mirror the theme in my Docker container.
+It's not instantaneous like the failed approach of linking the directories would have been, but it works well enough.

 Reference: Eddie Smith, “[rsync + Automator = free and easy backups for your Mac](http://www.practicallyefficient.com/2011/03/18/rsync-automator.html)”.
 Practically Efficient.
 March 18, 2011.